-\paragraph{Selective Classification} The first work on SC in the context of deep neural networks (DNNs) is the softmax response (\sr) mechanism~\citep{geifman2017selective}.
-A threshold $\tau$ is applied to the maximum response of the softmax layer $\max_{y \in \mathcal{Y}}f(y|\bm{x})$.
-Given a confidence parameter $\delta$ and desired risk $r^{*}$, this creates a selective classifier $(f, g)$ whose test error is no larger than $r^{*}$ with probability of at least $1-\delta$.
-It was further shown by~\cite{balaji2017uncertainty} that model ensembles can improve upon the basic \sr method.
-In our work, we leverage intermediate models yielded during training to avoid the costly training of separate models to obtain an ensemble.
-Whereas \sr is a test-time method, SelectiveNet (\sn)~\citep{geifman2019selectivenet} trains a model to jointly optimize for classification and rejection.
-A penalty is added to the loss to enforce a coverage constraint using a variant of the interior point method.
-In a different approach, Deep Gamblers (\dg)~\citep{liu2019deep} transform the original $C$-class classification problem into a $(C + 1)$-class problem where the $(C + 1)$~-th class represents model abstention.
-This introduces less architectural changes than SelectiveNet but still involves a different training procedure.
-Recently, One-Sided Prediction (\osp)~\citep{gangrade2021selective} has proposed to learn disjoint classification regions corresponding to each class; rejection is then implicitly defined as the gap between these regions via a constrained learning problem.
-Other similar approaches include: abstention based on the variance statistics from several dropout-enabled forward passes~\citep{gal2016dropout}, performing statistical inference for the marginal prediction-set coverage rates using model ensembles~\citep{feng2021selective}, confidence prediction using an earlier snapshot of the model~\citep{geifman2018bias}, and complete precision for SC via classifying only when models consistent with the training data predict the same output~\citep{khani2016unanimous}.
+\paragraph{Loss Modifications (mostly classification).} The first work to deliberately address selective classification via architecture modification was SelectiveNet~\citep{geifman2019selectivenet}, which trains a model to jointly optimize for classification and rejection.
+A loss penalty is added to enforce a particular coverage constraint using a variant of the interior point method~\cite{potra2000interior} which is often used for solving linear and non-linear convex optimization problems.
+To optimize selective accuracy over the full coverage spectrum in a single training run, Deep Gamblers~\citep{liu2019deep} transform the original $C$-class problem into a $(C + 1)$-class problem where the additional class represents model abstention. \shortened{A similar approach is given by Self-Adaptive Training (\sat)~\citep{huang2020self} which also uses a $(C+1)$-class setup but instead incorporates an exponential average of intermediate predictions into the loss function.} Other similar approaches include: performing statistical inference for the marginal prediction-set coverage rates using model ensembles~\citep{feng2021selective}, confidence prediction using an earlier snapshot of the model~\citep{geifman2018bias}, estimating the gap between classification regions corresponding to each class~\citep{gangrade2021selective}, and complete precision by classifying only when models consistent with the training data predict the same output~\citep{khani2016unanimous}.